 In essence, RAD allows the agency to seek private funding options to renovate our properties, some of which have been in long disrepair.
 This will keep them viable and most importantly affordable.
 It also gives us the ability to develop new affordable housing across the city in public-private partnerships.

 The RAD program directly affects the families residing at Butler Place, a deteriorating property built in the 1940s.
 In a phased approach, residents are being relocated to quality, mixed-income apartment complexes located in different neighborhoods across the city.
 Residents continue to pay about the same amount for rent.

-The Butler residents have the opportunity to choose their new home from among 20 apartment complexes, some of which are brand new and others under construction.
+The Butler residents have the opportunity to choose their new home from more than a dozen apartment complexes, some of which are brand new.
 The agency is using a lottery system.
 Residents receive notification when RAD units become available and turn in an interest form indicating their choice.
 Then they are assigned a number in the lottery, and numbers are drawn for each RAD property.

 The relocations began in December 2017 when the first 15 families moved to Stallion Pointe Apartments.
-We anticipate that the relocations will be complete by the end of 2020.
+We anticipate that the relocations will continue into the year 2020.